2KAbhishek/tdo.nvim/README.md

     completion = {
         offsets = {},               -- Custom offsets / date expressions for completion
         ignored_files = { 'README.md', 'templates' }, -- Files/directories to ignore in completions
+    },
     cache = {                       -- You don't really need to change these timeout = 5000,             -- Completion cache timeout in milliseconds max_entries = 100,          -- Maximum number of cached completion entries
     },
-    },
+    lualine = {                     -- Only used for lualine integration
+        update_frequency = 300,     -- How frequently to update the pending todo count in lualine only_show_in_notes = false, -- Whether to show the lualine component only in notes buffers }
 })
 ```